 Lighthouse Point is a Broward County gem, this small city offers its residents a leisurely way of life.
-A perfect combination of informal affluence and laidback living gives Lighthouse Point a comfortable vibe that attracts people from all over the country and the world.
+A perfect combination of informal affluence and laid back living gives the community a comfortable vibe that attracts people from all over the country and the world.
 Once an area covered with fertile farmland and mangrove swamps, Lighthouse Point, Florida today is home to approximately 20 acres of parkland, recreational amenities, and attractive neighborhoods.
 Lighthouse Point is only a short drive away from Hillsboro Beach, Pompano Beach, Deerfield Beach, and Boca Raton.

-- Lighthouse Point, Florida was named after Hillsboro Beach’s famous Hillsboro Inlet Lighthouse, which marks the coral formation of the Florida Reef.
+- Named after Hillsboro Beach’s famous Hillsboro Inlet Lighthouse, which marks the coral formation of the Florida Reef.

-- Lighthouse Point is home to several parks and mini-parks.
-The 6-acre Dan Witt Parkcounts various sport courts, lighted baseball and football fields, a covered pavilion, and a play area as some of its features.
-Exchange Club Parkis a 14-acre natural environment area co-developed and co-maintained with Pompano Beach and has a wonderful dog park for residents.
+- Home to several parks and mini-parks.
+The 6-acre Dan Witt Park offers various sport courts, lighted baseball and football fields, a covered pavilion, and a play area as some of its features.
+Exchange Club Park is a 14-acre natural environment area co-developed and co-maintained with Pompano Beach and has a wonderful dog park for residents.
 More sporting facilities and play areas are found in Frank McDonough Park, which is also home to the Lake Placid Tennis Center.

 - Cap’s Place is a must-see Lighthouse Point institution.
 Not only does it serve the best native seafood in the city, but it’s also a historic site that has played host to several famous names.
 The building was added to the U.S. National Register of Historic Places on August 10, 1990.

 - Lighthouse Point has 18 miles of waterways, that provide direct access to the Intracoastal Waterway, Lighthouse Point is a boater’s delight.

 Potential homebuyers interested in properties with boat dockage will find plenty of housing options in the city; Lighthouse Point’s collection of waterfront homes are found near the Intracoastal Waterway and Ocean Access Canals.
 Homes come in a wide range of architectural styles, but newer construction residences favor the Mediterranean look.